How do I know if it's my intuition or fears speaking?

 • Intuition = doesn't need to explain itself

-4. Is this coming from the present – or from an old memory?
+4. Does this come from the present – or from an old memory?

 • Intuition = here and now